-What are Personal Independence Payment and Adult Disability Payment?
+What is Personal Independence Payment?

-If you need extra help with day-to-day activities or have trouble getting around due to your condition, you may be able to claim Personal Independence Payment (PIP), or Adult Disability Payment (ADP) in Scotland.
+If you live in England, Wales or Northern Ireland and you need extra help with day-to-day activities or have trouble getting around due to a disability or illness, you may be able to claim PIP.